weschang15/criticalstyles-backend/README.md

 # Critical Styles

-Web application for a 3 step process to generate Critical CSS, for free.
+Web application backend for a 3 step process to generate Critical CSS, for free.